austindriggs/mpx-os/README.md

 Now you can run `make clean` and `make` again, run `./mpx.sh`, and finally run `version` to see your latest commit hash and showing that your working directory is 'clean'.

+When you're done, add your contributions to [CONTRIBUTIONS.docx](doc/CONTRIBUTIONS.docx) and save it as a pdf.

 ## DOCUMENTATION